fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 <!--What PCA does-->
 PCA is a statistical method to reduce data dimensionality.
+It creates a linear transformation of the data utilizing the data's variance.
+In simple terms, PCA finds a vector

+TODO

+ is found, which, when projecting the data onto it,

+expansion

+causes the data to be as spread out as possible Finding a vector in the high-dimensional space that yieldy the highest

+The $M$-dimensional input data $\mathcal{X} = {x_1, …, x_N}$ is treated as a $M \times N$ matrix.

-It creates linear transformation of the data by constructing transform high-dimensional data into a lower extract information on data's highest variance.
+Through calculating the covariance matrix $K_X$ constructing transform high-dimensional data into a lower extract information on data's highest variance.

 matrix factorization